Developmental psychology: Divorce

 Another parental factor often debated in terms of its effects on child development is divorce.
 Divorce in itself is not a determining factor of negative child outcomes.
 In fact, the majority of children from divorcing families fall into the normal range on measures of psychological and cognitive functioning.
-A number of mediating factors play a role in determining the effects divorce has on a child, for example, divorcing families with young children often face harsher consequences in terms of demographic, social, and economic changes than do families with older children.
-Positive coparenting after divorce is part of a pattern associated with positive child coping, while hostile parenting behaviors lead to a destructive pattern leaving children at risk.
-Additionally, direct parental relationship with the child also affects the development of a child after a divorce.
-Overall, protective factors facilitating positive child development after a divorce are maternal warmth, positive father-child relationship, and cooperation between parents.
+Many mediating factors play a role in determining the effects divorce has on a child, for example, divorcing families with young children often face harsher consequences in terms of demographic, social, and economic changes than do families with older children.
+Positive coparenting after divorce is part of a pattern associated with positive child coping, while hostile parenting behaviors lead to a destructive pattern, leaving children at risk.
+Additionally, a direct parental relationship with the child also affects the development of a child after a divorce.
+Overall, protective factors that facilitate positive child development after a divorce include maternal warmth, a positive father-child relationship, and parental cooperation.

 Cross-cultural

-A way to improve developmental psychology is a representation of cross-cultural studies.
-The psychology field in general assumes that "basic" human developments are represented in any population, specifically the Western-Educated-Industrialized-Rich and Democratic (W.E.I.R.D.) subjects that are relied on for a majority of their studies.
-Previous research generalizes the findings done with W.E.I.R.D. samples because many in the Psychological field assume certain aspects of development are exempted from or are not affected by life experiences.
+A way to improve developmental psychology is through cross-cultural studies.
+The field of psychology in general assumes that "basic" human developments are representative of any population, specifically the Western-Educated-Industrialized-Rich and Democratic (W.E.I.R.D.) subjects relied on for the majority of its studies.
+Previous research generalizes findings from W.E.I.R.D. samples because many in the Psychological field assume certain aspects of development are exempt from, or unaffected by, life experiences.
 However, many of the assumptions have been proven incorrect or are not supported by empirical research.
 For example, according to Kohlberg, moral reasoning is dependent on cognitive abilities.
-While both analytical and holistic cognitive systems do have the potential to develop in any adult, the West is still on the extreme end of analytical thinking, and the non-West tend to use holistic processes.
-Furthermore, moral reasoning in the West only considers aspects that support autonomy and the individual, whereas non-Western adults emphasize moral behaviors supporting the community and maintaining an image of holiness or divinity.
-Not all aspects of human development are universal and we can learn a lot from observing different regions and subjects.
+While both analytical and holistic cognitive systems can develop in any adult, the West remains on the analytical end of the spectrum.
+In contrast, the non-West tends to rely on holistic processes.
+Furthermore, moral reasoning in the West focuses on aspects that support autonomy and the individual.
+In contrast, non-Western adults emphasize moral behaviors that support the community and maintain an image of holiness or divinity.
+Not all aspects of human development are universal, and we can learn a lot from observing different regions and subjects.